hzqst/MetaHookSv/README.md

 2. Water reflection and refraction.
 (Warning: this may cause a significant performance hit.)

 3. Per-Object Shadow.
-(Warning: this may cause a significant performance hit.)
+(Warning: this may cause a significant performance hit when there are too many epolys in the view.)

-4. Screen Space Ambient Occlusion (SSAO) using horizon-based ambient occlusion (HBAO). the implementation is taken from nvidia. (not support with -nofbo)
+4. Screen Space Ambient Occlusion (SSAO) using horizon-based ambient occlusion (HBAO). the implementation is taken from nvidia. (not support with -nofbo) (Warning: this may cause a significant performance hit when sampling radius is too large.)

 5. MultiSampling Anti-Aliasing (MSAA)

 6. Fast Approximate Anti-Aliasing (FXAA) when MSAA is not available.

-7. Rendering using Deferred-Shading and Per-Pixel-Lighting technique for all non-transparent objects. "unlimited" (maximum at 256 for SvEngine) dynamic lightsource supported. (not support with -nofbo)
+7. Deferred-Shading and Per-Pixel-Lighting technique for all non-transparent objects. "unlimited" (maximum at 256 for SvEngine) dynamic lightsources are supported now. (not support with -nofbo)

-8. Vertex-Buffer-Object (VBO) rendering for terrain and studio model. with VBO you will get higher framerate and lower CPU usage. (tested with 200k epolys and get about 1.5x FPS than no-VBO mode)
+9. Vertex-Buffer-Object (VBO) rendering technique for terrain and studio model. with VBO you will get higher framerate and lower CPU usage. (tested with 200k epolys and get about 2x FPS than no-VBO mode)

 #### Launch Parameters / Commmandline Parameters